zugvoegel-festival/pretix/doc/api/resources/orders.rst

-payments                              list of objects            List of payment processes (see below) refunds                               list of objects            List of refund processes (see below) last_modified                         datetime                   Last modification of this object
+payments                              list of objects            List of payment processes (see below) refunds                               list of objects            List of refund processes (see below) last_modified                         datetime                   Last modification of this object cancellation_date                     datetime                   Time of order cancellation (or ``null``). **Note**:
+                                                                 Will not be set for partial cancellations and is not reliable for orders that have been cancelled, reactivated and cancelled again.
 ===================================== ========================== =======================================================